przemokam/bash_scanners/README.md

 ## 2. bash host discovery scanner with % progress view instruction:
 1. copy `hostscan.sh` file and make it executable: `chmod +x hostscan.sh`
 2. Run file: `./hostscan.sh`
-3. Insert your target network IP range eg. `192.168.0.0/24`
+3. Insert your target network IP range eg. `192.168.1.0/24`

 ![image](https://github.com/przemokam/port_scanner_bash/assets/124211669/0f401223-1746-4c63-8f92-b5b1164903e3)

-Script will scan all network and will look for alive hosts
+Script will scan all network and will look for alive hosts.

 Feel free to use it in case you don't have access to nmap :)